View Control with the Camera Toolbar

 This function moves the

-line connecting the camera position and the camera target.
+along the line connecting the camera position and the camera target.

 Zoom Camera makes the scene larger as you move the cursor up or to the right and smaller as you move the cursor down or to the left.
 Zooming does not move the camera and therefore cannot move the viewpoint through objects in the scene.